raspstephan/ESS-Python-Tutorial/README.md

 We will update the repository as we have more sessions.

 **Contributors (alph. order):**
+Meg Fowler
 Zack Labe
 Baird Langenbrunner
 Stephan Rasp
 Chris Terai
 Galen Yacalis

 ## Tutorial schedule